accessibilitysupported/a11ysupport.io/documentation/at/nvda.md

 1. [Download NVDA from their website](https://www.nvaccess.org/).
 2. [The Focus Highlight](https://addons.nvda-project.org/addons/focusHighlight.en.html) plugin can make NVDA easier to use and learn for sighted users.

+## How to find your version

+1. Open NVDA
+2. Press `Insert+N` to open the NVDA menu
+3. Click "Help"
+4. Click "About"
+5. The version is listed on the "About" dialog

 ## Guides, Documentation, and resources

 * [NVDA User Guide](https://www.nvaccess.org/files/nvda/documentation/userGuide.html)